 The goal of the new guidelines: to decrease peanut allergy in children

 Given the increasing incidence of food (especially peanut) allergies over the past 20 years, it is hoped that these guidelines with help to decrease the frequency of peanut allergy in children and adults.

 Concerned that your child might have peanut allergy?
 Come in and see us.

-If you think your child might be allergic to peanuts and you’d like guidance about how to proceed, please call (914) 232-1919 to make an appointment with one of our allergy, asthma and immunology specialists at Westchester Health.
+If you think your child might be allergic to peanuts and you’d like guidance about how to proceed, please call (914) 232-1919 to make an appointment with one of our Westchester Health allergy, asthma and immunology specialists.
 The sooner we can examine and diagnose your child, the sooner we can start to manage or even prevent a peanut allergy.
 Whenever, wherever you need us, we’re here for you.